DecisionToolkit/dsntk-book/src/overview.md

-# DSNTK | Decision Toolkit
+# Decision Toolkit

 # Overview

-**Decision Toolkit** (referenced later as DSNTK) is a suite of tools designed to evaluate, build and test decision models.
+**Decision Toolkit** (referenced later in this document as DSNTK) is a suite of tools designed to evaluate, build and test decision models.
 DSNTK is constructed based on the [Decision Model and Notation (DMN™)](https://www.omg.org/dmn/) specification, which is an industry standard governed by the [Object Management Group (OMG®)](https://www.omg.org/).

 **DSNTK** aims to be performant, reliable, and fully compliant with the [DMN™](https://www.omg.org/spec/DMN) specification, ensuring accurate evaluation of decision models.
 All tools are implemented in [Rust](https://www.rust-lang.org/),